 Below is our video explaining how to correctly execute the Doming exercise.
 Make sure to pay attention to Lisa's cueing.

 The Plantar Fascia of the sole of the foot has direct connections up onto the fascia that runs along the whole back part of your body.
 Thomas Myers describes this as the “Superficial Back Line”.
 Tension anywhere in the back line can cause pulling and tension down into the sole of the foot, so it is important that when dealing with any issues with the plantar fascia we also look at the mobility of the fascia throughout the back of the body.
 The Front Splits Fast Flexibility Program is the perfect way to assess and treat the whole back line, and your student will notice dramatic changes in her overall flexibility once she can isolate and release her own tension points.

 See below our video on cupping which helps the relieve any fascial tension in the lower legs.

 Providing some support to the fascia is essential in allowing the inflammation to settle while she builds up the strength to control the foot herself.
 I use a combination of a soft heat mouldable insert in school/running shoes and taping for class work.
 The best taping is a technique that creates a cross woven web over the sole of the foot that mimics the plantar fascia.
 The other technique I use actually involves taping Theraband to the sole of the foot!
 (Both of these techniques are in the Advanced Foot Control manual).

 To get the fastest and best recovery possible, I definitely recommend combining the three approaches above with a short period of rest from allegro and pointe work.
-She should still be able to do a flat barre and adage to maintain her strength (especially with appropriate taping) however if it is very painful, she may have to wear supportive runners in class instead of ballet flats.
+You should still be able to do a flat barre and adage to maintain her strength (especially with appropriate taping) however if it is very painful, you may have to wear supportive runners in class instead of ballet flats.